cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 * Texas Madrone

 If the heritage tree is dead or it is a hazard to life or property, then you may be able to apply for a variance to have the heritage tree removed.

+If you have a heritage tree in your yard, you will need to contact the city arborists about your project.&nbsp;

+> ##### What if my tree is a heritage species but not 24 inches in diameter?
+> {: .present-before-paste}
+>
+> Then it is not a heritage tree.
+If your tree is a heritage species and is between 19 and 24 inches in diameter, then it would fall under protected tree size regulations.